muquifuler/DESCORE-Chrome-Extension-V3/README.md

 ## How is the information collected?

 The backend uses web scraping to collect public information about projects in the main auditing companies, it is collected in a JSON, processed and sent to the status of the extension

+## What technologies are used?

+Puppeter, cheerio, Manifest V3, React.js, Webpack, express, node